Private Letter Ruling

 Additional information

-We'll make this determination letter available for public inspection after deleting personally identifiable information, as required by IRC Section 6110.
-Enclosed are Letter 437, Notice of Intention to Disclose — Rulings, and a copy of the letter that shows our proposed deletions.
+We'll make this determination letter available for public inspection after making deletions as required by IRC Section 6110, such as the names, addresses, and other identifying details.,.
+We've enclosed Letter 437, Notice of Intention to Disclose Rulings, and a copy of the letter that shows our proposed deletions.

-We have sent a copy of this letter to your representative as indicated in Form 2848, Power of Attorney and Declaration of Representative.
+We sent a copy of this letter to the representative as indicated on your power of attorney.

 Sincerely,